efuccio694/Moviebuff-Language-Learner/.ipynb_checkpoints/README-checkpoint.md

 *Flashcards will be written to Flashcards.txt in this format:*
 Flashcard Number | Original Text | Translated to English Text

+### Play Flashcards
+#### Practice through all the flashcards you created through the terminal.
+If you have created flashcards using the Flashcard Creator mode, the program will run through them in order for you to practice.
+Type `y` to flip each flashcard.

 ## How we built it

 ## Challenges we ran into